 Deep research.
 The async deep researcher is genuinely useful for complex questions that require synthesizing multiple sources.
 It’s not just search-and-concatenate — the research agent follows threads, reads pages, and produces structured reports.
 The start/check pattern handles the long latency (4–30 seconds) without blocking the agent.

 Free tier.
-1,000 requests/month for free, no API key required for the hosted server.
-That’s enough to evaluate whether Exa fits your workflow before spending anything.
+1,000 requests/month for authenticated API key users, or 150 calls/day (3 QPS) for unauthenticated hosted server access.
+Either way, there’s enough free usage to evaluate whether Exa fits your workflow before spending anything.

 What Doesn’t Work